Using the activity risk scale to help plan your activities

 For more information about the risks of certain activities, read the following publication: Anderson A, Forsyth A. Playing it Safe.
 New York, NY: National Hemophilia Foundation; 2005.

-No matter how well-conditioned you are and no matter what level of skill you have, various activities carry risks.
+No matter how in shape you are and no matter what skill level you have, various activities carry risks.

-Individuals with hemophilia A can be at an increased risk when playing sports or exercising.
-Understanding these risks can help you make good choices about your participation in certain activities.
+Individuals with von Willebrand disease can be at an increased risk when playing sports or exercising.
+Understanding what the risks are can help you make good choices about your participation in certain activities.

 Select a risk level to see how certain activities rank on a scale from 1 (safe) to 3 (dangerous).